FINANCING OPTIONS AVAILABLE!

 A persistently high fever, dizziness, lightheadedness, a rapid heart rate, shortness of breath, confusion, and digestive problems are potential signs of sepsis and should be treated as a medical emergency.

-How to prevent a tooth infection
+How to Prevent a Tooth Infection

 Prompt treatment of dental decay and gingivitis (early gum disease) can reduce your chances of developing a tooth infection.
 Similarly, treating dental trauma (enamel chips, cracks, or breaks) right away lowers your infection risk.